Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 domain name and redirect users to our new website.

 ## Action plan details
-We've used Terraform as Infrastructure as a Code combined with GitHub Actions to deploy all our resources.
+We used Terraform as Infrastructure as a Code combined with GitHub Actions to deploy all our resources.
 1. AWS WAF
 * Implemented **Rate limiting** to protect against DDoS Attacks.
 * Integrated Managed AWS Rules:
   * **Common Rules** to protect against exploitation of a wide range of vulnerabilities including those described in OWASP publications.
   * **Known Bad Input Rules** to block requests patterns that are known to be invalid and are associated with exploitation or discovery of vulnerabilities.
-  * **Amazon Ip reputation List**  to block sources associated with bots or other threats.
+  * **Amazon IP reputation List**  to block sources associated with bots or other threats.

 2. AWS S3 Bucket
 * We created an S3 bucket that is fully private and only accessible by Cloudfront.

 3. AWS ACM & Route 53
-* Created a subdomain for our blog using Route 53.
+* We created a subdomain for our blog using Route 53.
-* Generated a certificate via AWS ACM to ensure secure connections for our visitors.
+* We generated a certificate via AWS ACM to ensure secure connections for our visitors.
 This certificate will be integrated into our CloudFront configuration.

 4. AWS Cloudfront